Flathead Catfish

 World Record

-The all-tackle world record Flathead Catfish weighed 123 lbs, caught at Kansas, USA.
+The all-tackle world record Flathead Catfish weighed 123 lbs, caught at Elk City Reservoir, KS.
 This record represents the upper end of what this species achieves under ideal conditions.
 Most anglers targeting personal bests focus on proven trophy waters with the right combination of habitat, forage base, and light fishing pressure.

 State Regulations